NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/services/dps/access-control/_index.md

 The DPS is accessed through a public API.
 Who can submit and retrieve content is governed by role-based access control: every client is assigned specific roles tied to submission agreements, and those roles determine what the client is authorized to do.

 The model governing access to submit data to or retrieve data from DPS has four main components: *clients*, *roles*, *submission agreements*, and *information packages*.
+For context on what is submitted and retrieved, see [Data management](/docs/services/dps/data/) and [Metadata management](/docs/services/dps/metadata/).

 ### Clients
 All users who need to communicate with the DPS will be given a client (with a clientID) by the National Library.